 As a Cape sugarbird flies across the Western Cape of South Africa, she may see something like this:

-When you live Unsettled for one month this October or two weeks this November in The Mother City, you’re bound to see this on the daily (mountains, ocean, local wine, and a new international community of peers included):
+When you live Unsettled for two weeks this November in The Mother City, you’re bound to see this on the daily (mountains, ocean, local wine, and a new international community of peers included):

 Fun Facts about Cape Town:

 - Cape Town’s famous Table Mountain began forming (and continues to form) around 280 million years ago!
 And Table Mountain National Park hosts more plant species than the entire country of New Zealand.

 The South African peninsula where Cape Town lies was monickered the “Cape of Good Hope” by colonists because it promised a way to the Eastern World (they were right).